WARNINGS

 Antacids

-The concomitant administration of antacids has no apparent effect on the extent of absorption of Lodine.
+The concomitant administration of antacids has no apparent effect on the extent of absorption of etodolac.
 However, antacids can decrease the peak concentration reached by 15% to 20% but have no detectable effect on the time-to-peak.

 Aspirin

-When Lodine is administered with aspirin, its protein binding is reduced, although the clearance of free etodolac is not altered.
+When etodolac is administered with aspirin, its protein binding is reduced, although the clearance of free etodolac is not altered.
 The clinical significance of this interaction is not known; however, as with other NSAIDs, concomitant administration of etodolac and aspirin is not generally recommended because of the potential of increased adverse effects.

 Cyclosporine, Digoxin, Methotrexate

-Lodine, like other NSAIDs, through effects on renal prostaglandins, may cause changes in the elimination of these drugs leading to elevated serum levels of cyclosporine, digoxin, methotrexate, and increased toxicity.
+Etodolac, like other NSAIDs, through effects on renal prostaglandins, may cause changes in the elimination of these drugs leading to elevated serum levels of cyclosporine, digoxin, methotrexate, and increase toxicity.
 Nephrotoxicity associated with cyclosporine may also be enhanced.
-Patients receiving these drugs who are given Lodine, or any other NSAID, and particularly those patients with altered renal function, should be observed for the development of the specific toxicities of these drugs.
+Patients receiving these drugs who are given etodolac, or any other NSAID, and particularly those patients with altered renal function, should be observed for the development of the specific toxicities of these drugs.
 NSAIDs have been reported to competitively inhibit methotrexate accumulation in rabbit kidney slices.
 This may indicate that they could enhance the toxicity of methotrexate.
 Caution should be used when NSAIDs are administered concomitantly with methotrexate.

 Diuretics